Desiccant Dehumidifier Reviews – Which is the Best Desiccant Model?

 Other features include a child lock and anti-mould water tank coating.
 An interesting features is the "Turn Me On" function.
 This "asks" you to switch the machine on when humidity hits the 70% mark, allowing you to leave the dehumidifier plugged in when not in use.
 It also has a sterilising ioniser, which Meaco claims has been clinically proven to kill bacteria, mould, viruses and dust mites while removing odours from the air.

-Overall, the Zambezi is one of the best dehumidifiers on the market in 2017.
+Overall, the Zambezi is one of the best dehumidifiers on the market.
 It has a range of unique features, such as the daily timer and sterilising ioniser, and is great at extracting water in a variety of conditions.
 The biggest drawback is the price, as it's not a cheap dehumidifier.

 - Range of unique features for a desiccant, including a digital display and daily timer